 - You received an item, but it isn’t what you ordered (referred to as “Significantly Not as Described”).

-The Purchase Support Program doesn’t apply to unauthorized transactions.
+The Venmo Purchase Program doesn’t apply to unauthorized transactions.
 If you believe your Venmo account was used to conduct an unauthorized transaction please see Protection from Unauthorized Transactions.

 Item Not Received